Distortion of Multi-Winner Elections on the Line Metric: The Polar Comparison Rule: Conclusion

 \section{Conclusion}

-In this paper, we proposed a new $k$-winner voting rule and established distortion bounds for both even and odd values of $k$ in the line metric with utilitarian additive cost objective.
+In this paper, we proposed a new $k$-winner voting rule and established distortion bounds for every committee size $k$ in the line metric under the utilitarian additive cost objective.
 The proposed voting rule achieves optimal distortion for $2$-winner and $3$-winner elections, bounds of $1 + \sqrt{2}$ and $7/3$, respectively, and an upper bound close to $7/3$ for general $k$-winner elections.
 Moreover, we proved lower bounds on the distortion of any $k$-winner voting rule when $k \leq m/2$.
 For odd values of $k$, this lower bound is $2 + 1/k$, and for even values of $k$, it is $1 + \sqrt{1 + 2/k}$.
 We also analyzed the egalitarian additive cost objective and established an upper bound of $2$ in this setting.

 We believe our bounds hold under the non-degenerate locations assumption, where voters lie at distinct locations.
-For both our lower bounds and upper bounds, we can distribute voters and alternatives at distinct points near their original locations.
+For both our lower bounds and upper bounds, we can distribute voters and candidates at distinct points near their original locations.
 There exists a small interval around point $x$, such that by relocating them within this interval the preferences, the optimal output, and the resulting bounds remain unchanged.

 However, several open problems remain.
 The most significant challenge is extending our analysis to more general metric spaces.
 Understanding how these bounds behave in more complex settings is an important next step.
 Additionally, even in the line metric, tightening the bounds for general values of $k$ remains an open question.